Manchester South District Railway: History

 In its quest for its own independent line into the city, the MR considered an 1864 scheme of the Manchester and Cheadle Railway to build a railway line from Old Trafford to Heaton Mersey, passing through the suburbs of Old Trafford, Hough End and longside the River Mersey via Church of St James, Didsbury to a junction with the Stockport, Timperley and Altrincham Junction Railway.
 This proposal was eventually aborted, but the Manchester South District Railway's 1873 scheme emerged as a viable plan.

 To build the line, the Midland tried to set up a joint venture with the Great Northern and the Manchester, Sheffield and Lincolnshire Railways, but disagreements over funding delayed the project.
 The Midland eventually took the decision to take over the entire MSDR scheme alone.
-Powers to build the line were transferred to the Manchester & Stockport Railway in 1876, and an Act of Parliament vested the MSDR in a joint railway, the Sheffield and Midland Railway Companies' Committee on 11 August 1877.
+Powers to build the line were transferred to the Manchester and Stockport Railway by the Midland Railway (Further Powers) Act 1876 (39 & 40 Vict. c. ccix), and the Midland Railway (Further Powers) Act 1877 (40 & 41 Vict. c. lxxxvi) vested the MSDR in a joint railway, the Sheffield and Midland Railway Companies' Committee on 11 August 1877.

 The Midland was also a partner in another joint railway, the Cheshire Lines Committee (CLC) which was building its own railway terminus, Manchester Central.
 A new junction was constructed at Throstle Nest near Cornrook, connecting the new MSDR to the CLC's Liverpool–Manchester lines; this would enable trains from the MSDR line to run into central Manchester and terminate at Central Station.
 The Manchester South District Line opened on 1 January 1880.
 More importantly for the Midland, this development opened up a new long-distance route to the south, and the Midland Railway closed its operation at London Road station on 1 August 1880, moving all its services to Central Station.
 Initially, trains terminated at a temporary Free Trade Hall Station until the main station opened in July 1880.